Rising U.S. Oil Stocks Weigh on Prices

-Oil prices edged lower Thursday as rising U.S. petroleum inventories and wavering demand forecasts continued to weigh on the market.
+Oil prices extended their losing streak Thursday as rising U.S. petroleum inventories and wavering demand forecasts continued to weigh on the market.

 Continue Reading Below

-The two reports this week have helped stymie a rally that sent oil prices up some than 20% since the start of September.
+The two reports this week have helped stymie a rally that sent oil prices up more than 20% since the start of September.

-But investors who piled into bullish positions on crude futures may be losing their appetite to keep buying.

-"I think we've exhausted a technical run in the market," said Stephen Schork, editor of the energy trading newsletter The Schork Report.
-"We had a heck of a ride."

 Continue Reading Below